tusharsaran/datastructures/LinkedList/Readme.md

 <br><br>

-- Double linked List : is the linked list which consists of data and the address to the previous and next node.
+- <b>Double linked List :</b> is the linked list which consists of data and the address to the previous and next node.
 Also the last cell consists of the  data and address as NULL.

 <br>